bcgov/entity/rfcs/rfc-ppr-ims-db-migration.md

 # Adoption strategy

-The work to migrate to Postgres shuold be done now, either by bumping features or in a Project-X style.
+The work to migrate to Postgres should be done now, either by bumping features or in a Project-X style.

 # Unresolved questions